Assistance in Livingston, East Feliciana, Washington, and St. Helena Parish Louisiana.

 - Food – This includes vouchers for Farmers Market, which is up to $24 value per year.
 Both Congregate and home delivered meals are offered too.

 - Financial help can be offered for utilities.

 - General assistance includes Legal Referral Assistance, and Recreational Activities, and Counseling.
 Learn more on free legal aid.

 The main address is 949 Government Dr, Denham Springs Louisiana, 70726 phone 225-664-9343

 Salvation Army Social Services – This is the local branch of the nation’s and world’s leading non-profit charity organization.
 The location covers the parishes of St. Helena, Livingston, East Feliciana, and Washington Louisiana.
 For people with an eviction notice, funds may be provided for rent.
 If you have a disconnection notice, apply for utility assistance.
-Clothing, food, and household items may be provided too.
-Call 225-355-4483, or click here for more details.
+Clothing, food, and household items may be provided too, along with free back to school supplies.
+Call 225-355-4483, or click here for more details on Salvation Army Louisiana.